PM says ‘nothing off the table’ when it comes to sending fighter jets to Ukraine

 “Nothing is off the table” when it comes to the question of providing fighter jets to Ukraine, the Prime Minister has said.

-Rishi Sunak, speaking during a joint press conference with Ukrainian President Volodymyr Zelensky, said sending warplanes was “part of the conversation” between the pair.
+Rishi Sunak, speaking during a joint press conference with Ukrainian President Volodymyr Zelensky on Wednesday, said sending warplanes was “part of the conversation” between the pair.

-His comment comes after Downing Street confirmed on Wednesday that the Prime Minister had asked Defence Secretary Ben Wallace to investigate what jets the UK could potentially give to Ukraine in its struggle against invading Russian forces.
+His comment came after Downing Street confirmed the Prime Minister had asked Defence Secretary Ben Wallace to investigate what jets the UK could potentially give to Ukraine in its struggle against invading Russian forces.

-No 10, to mark Mr Zelensky’s surprise visit, announced in the morning that Britain would start training Ukrainian air force pilots as part of a long-term strategy to safeguard Kyiv’s future.
+Even before Mr Zelensky stepped foot on British soil, No 10 had announced that the UK would start training Ukrainian air force pilots as part of a long-term strategy to safeguard Kyiv’s future.

-During a press briefing at a military base in Dorset in the afternoon, Mr Sunak and Mr Zelensky appeared to suggest, however, that it was not only the training of pilots that would hold up any handover of planes.

-Mr Zelensky told reporters that, when it came to being supplied with Royal Air Force Typhoon fighter planes, “not everything depends just on the decision of Great Britain”.

-His comment came after Mr Sunak had hinted that allies involved in producing the planes would need to have a say.
+It represented a change in approach, with Downing Street previously arguing it would take too long to train pilots to fly Western fighter planes to have an impact on the war in eastern Europe.

-The Prime Minister, asked about the prospect of giving British planes to Kyiv, said: “When it comes to fighter combat aircraft, of course they are part of the conversation — indeed, we have been discussing that today and have been previously.
+The Prime Minister told reporters during a press briefing at a Dorset military base: “When it comes to fighter combat aircraft, of course they are part of the conversation — indeed, we have been discussing that today and have been previously.

 “That’s why we have announced today that we will be training Ukrainian air force on Nato-standard platforms, because the first step in being able to provide advanced aircrafts is to have soldiers or aviators who are capable of using them.